ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading.md

 # Multi-threading

-## Overview
+## What is it?

 !!! info
-    The information in this section is a simplified version of the content available at the following URL; [Multithreaded Application Tutorial](https://wiki.freepascal.org/Multithreaded_Application_Tutorial), excluding the tutorial.
+    The information in this section is adapted from the following URL; [Multithreaded Application Tutorial](https://wiki.freepascal.org/Multithreaded_Application_Tutorial), excluding the tutorial.

 A multi-threaded application can run multiple tasks simultaneously by creating separate threads.
 The Main Thread manages user interactions, while other threads handle background tasks.